-Music Director of the North Carolina Symphony and Orchestre Symphonique de Bretagne in France, Grant Llewellyn is renowned for his exceptional charisma, energy and easy authority in music of all styles and periods.
+Music Director of the North Carolina Symphony and Orchestre Symphonique de Bretagne, Grant Llewellyn is renowned for his exceptional charisma, energy and easy authority in music of all styles and periods.
 Born in Tenby, South Wales, Llewellyn won a Conducting Fellowship to the Tanglewood Music Center in Massachusetts in 1985 where he worked with Bernstein, Ozawa, Masur and Previn.
 As Assistant Conductor of the Boston Symphony Orchestra in the early 1990s he conducted concerts at the Tanglewood Festival, the Boston Subscription Series and in the “Boston Pops”.

 Grant Llewellyn has conducted many orchestras in North America, most notably the symphonies of Atlanta, Boston, Houston, Milwaukee, Montreal, Philadelphia, St. Louis and Toronto.
 As Music Director of the Handel and Haydn Society, America’s leading period orchestra, Llewellyn gained a reputation as a formidable interpreter of music of the Baroque and classical periods.

-September 2015 sees Llewellyn embark upon his inaugural season as Music Director of the Orchestre Symphonique de Bretagne, which includes a tour to South Korea.
+September 2016 sees Llewellyn in his second season as Music Director of the Orchestre Symphonique de Bretagne.
 Other positions he has held with European orchestras include Principal Conductor of the Royal Flanders Philharmonic, Principal Guest Conductor of the Stavanger Symphony Orchestra and Associate Guest Conductor with the BBC National Orchestra of Wales.
-Recent guest engagements include the BBC Symphony Orchestra, Helsinki Philharmonic, Northern Sinfonia, Orquestra Sinfónica do Porto Casa da Música, Royal Philharmonic Orchestra and Royal Scottish National Orchestra, amongst others.
-This season he appears with the Philharmonia Orchestra and tours Patagonia and South America with the BBC National Orchestra of Wales.
+Recent guest engagements include the BBC Symphony Orchestra, Helsinki Philharmonic, Orquestra Sinfónica do Porto Casa da Música, Philharmonia Orchestra, Royal Philharmonic Orchestra and Royal Scottish National Orchestra, amongst others.
+Last season he toured Patagonia and South America with the BBC National Orchestra of Wales.